 German studies is an interdisciplinary concentration focusing on the language, literature, culture, historical development and politics of German-speaking countries.
 The concentration in German studies consists of nine courses.
-Beginning with the class of 2013, the concentration must include GRMN 310 (or equivalent from study abroad), A 400-level German seminar, GRMN 500 (Senior Project) and seven courses from the list of approved courses.
+Beginning with the class of 2013, the concentration must include GRMN 310 (or equivalent from study abroad), A 400-level German seminar, GRMN 500 (Senior Project) and six courses from the list of approved courses.
 No more than three courses from departments outside of German may be counted.
 The Senior Project must incorporate German language sources and may be written in English or German.
 To attain honors students must have an average of A- or better in all coursework for the concentration, including the Senior Project.
 The German program also offers beginning German language (110, 120), but only courses numbered 130 or above count toward the concentration.
 Semester- or year-long study abroad in a German-speaking country is strongly encouraged.

 A German studies minor consists of five courses.
 Fifth-semester language proficiency (200) and one course in translation are required.

 The following courses may be counted toward the concentration.
 With consultation of the department adviser, other courses might be considered.

 German language and literature courses: 130, 140, 200, 310, 320

 German literature courses in translation: 135, 175, 176, 180, 185, 186, 187